ArpitCh21/SE-22-GRP/README.md

 ![](https://img.shields.io/badge/License-MIT-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)
 # Readme

 This folder contains HW 1,2 and 3.
-Hw 1 is the good repo and HW 2 and 3 are present in the HW2 folder.
+Hw 1 and 4 is the good repo with all the bling and HW 2,3 are present in the LUA folder.

 ## Name

-Place-holder for name of project (topic yet to be decided).
+CSC 510 Software Engineering Group 19 Homework Repo.

 ## Description of project

-Place-holder for description of Project once the topic is decided.
+This repo is created to start off with good practices for SE Development and use Github and its tools for that.
+We have maintained a Good Repo here with the HW of LUA code written in Python with auto testing.

 ## Installation and setup